Psychpsyo/Receipt-Cards/README.md

 <img src="https://raw.githubusercontent.com/Psychpsyo/Receipt-Cards/main/exampleDrawn.jpg" width="500">

 ## How to Print
-Here's how you print the included example deck.
+Here's how you print the included example deck:

 ### Setup
 1. Download this repo if you haven't already.